PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 	Make sure that the larger chip labeled trimatik is positioned on the bottom of the board and the four smaller chips are positioned on the top of the board as shown in the picture.

-photo de pret d'un driver non soudé
+photo de pres d'un driver non soudé